Go Backpacking

 Hanoi, Vietnam

-The currency in Vietnam is the Vietnamese Dong (VND), which has the equivalence of 1 USD to 23.3 VND.
+The currency in Vietnam is the Vietnamese Dong (VND), which is equivalent to 1 USD at 23.3 VND.
 Based on my experience, here is the cost of travel in Vietnam.

 Table of Contents